-- 8.106 In relation to the types of cards affected by the changes, most of the changes in our selection do not differentiate between debit and credit cards.
+- 8.108 In relation to the types of cards affected by the changes, most of the changes in our selection do not differentiate between debit and credit cards.
 There are only three changes to mandatory fees which introduce differentiated charges for debit and credit cards: - The introduction of flat acquiring fees in 2017, replacing a formerly tiered structure.
-The fee levels were set at 1 bps for debit transactions and 1.4 bps for credit transactions. - Further changes to acquiring fees in 2020, which increased by 0.8 bps for debit transactions and 0.9 bps for credit transactions.99 - The introduction of cross-border fees for transactions between the UK and the EEA.
+The fee levels were set at 1 bps for debit transactions and 1.4 bps for credit transactions. - Further changes to acquiring fees in 2020, which increased by 0.8 bps for debit transactions and 0.9 bps for credit transactions.104 - The introduction of cross-border fees for transactions between the UK and the EEA.
 This change only differentiated between credit and debit transactions on issuer-side fees on CNP transactions.
-These account for a small proportion of the overall revenue impact of the fee change. - 8.107 The internal documents on all the changes we examined do not assess the impact of any change separately for different types of cards.
+These account for a small proportion of the overall revenue impact of the fee change. - 8.109 The internal documents on all the changes we examined do not assess the impact of any change separately for different types of cards.

-Rationales for fee changes 100
+Rationales for fee changes105

-- 8.108 Fee changes can involve either a revision of fees on existing services or the introduction of new fees, often alongside the launch of new or improved services.
-Among the fee changes we selected, the frequency of these two cases varies between mandatory and optional fees: - None of the increases in mandatory fees in our selection was in response to the introduction of new services - although Visa explained that the underlying services have undergone continued improvements. - Increases to opt-in or opt-out fees often followed the introduction of new services or significant improvements to existing ones.
-The only exception is the introduction, in April 2023, of a fee for Cardholder Verification Value (CVV2), an opt-in service that was previously provided free of charge. - 8.109 Some of the fee changes with the largest revenue impact among those we analysed were implemented from 2017 to 2018.
-Visa explained that these fee increases were in part due to the Visa Europe's transition away from a member association to a commercial entity after being acquired by Visa Inc.101 A further significant fee increase took place in 2020, affecting CP and CNP service fees which had already increased three years prior in 2017.
+- 8.110 Fee changes can involve either a revision of fees on existing services or the introduction of new fees, often alongside the launch of new or improved services.
+Among the fee changes we selected, the frequency of these two cases varies between mandatory and optional fees: - None of the increases in mandatory fees in our selection was in response to the introduction of new services although Visa explained that the underlying services have undergone continued improvements. - Increases to opt-in or opt-out fees often followed the introduction of new services or significant improvements to existing ones.
+The only exception is the introduction, in April 2023, of a fee for Cardholder Verification Value (CVV2), an opt-in service that was previously provided free of charge. - 8.111 Some of the fee changes with the largest revenue impact among those we analysed were implemented from 2017 to 2018.
+Visa explained that these fee increases were in part due to the Visa Europe's transition away from a member association to a commercial entity after being acquired by Visa Inc.106 A further significant fee increase took place in 2020, affecting CP and CNP service fees which had already increased three years prior in 2017. - 8.112 In the documents we received, Visa does not always make the rationale for fee changes explicit. [≫].
+The analysis in this section is therefore largely based on Visa's narrative response, with input from a handful of internal documents.
+Based on our interpretation of the documents and on Visa's narrative response, we have grouped the rationales that emerge into ten categories.
+In Figure 8 below, the length of each bar corresponds to the combined revenue impact of the fee changes from our selection that fall into each category.107 Figure 9 shows the number of fee changes to which each of these rationales apply.
+As fee changes can have more than one rationale, the same fee change, and the associated revenue impact, can be included under multiple rationales.

-100 The results presented in this section are slightly different from those included in the Fee changes working paper as we re-assessed the rationales for some of the fee changes in light of Visa's response to the Fee changes working paper.
+105 The results presented in this section are slightly different from those included in the Fee changes working paper as we re-assessed the rationales for some of the fee changes in light of Visa's response to the Fee changes working paper.